- 1 large green pepper, chopped

-- Add the eggs, milk, bread, cheese, rosemary, salt and pepper.
+- Preheat oven to 350°.
+Add eggs, milk, bread, cheese, rosemary, salt and pepper to sauteed vegetables.
 Crumble beef and pork over mixture and mix well.

-- Bake the remaining loaf, uncovered, at 350° for 50-55 minutes or until no pink remains and a thermometer reads 160°.
+- Bake, uncovered, 50-55 minutes or until no pink remains and a thermometer reads 160°.
 Let stand 10 minutes before slicing.